How to bind carpet edges at home

 Can you bind carpet yourself?

-Short answer: yes!
-There are a few solutions to finish carpet edges, but the simplest is DIY carpet binding.
-Believe it or not, you can actually bind carpet edges at home!
+Short answer: Yes!
+There are a few solutions to finish carpet edging, but the simplest is DIY carpet binding.
+Believe it or not, this is actually a diy project you can take on.

-No longer do you have to send rugs away to a specialist to have them bound, which can be an expensive and lengthy process.
+No longer do you have to send area rugs away to a carpet binder, to create a custom area rug.
+This process can be lengthy and expensive.

 It may seem intimidating, but the process is actually quite simple and can leave you with beautiful, high-end results.
 The best part…it requires no sewing!

-Here, I’ll give you the tools and steps you need to confidently bind carpet edges at home – much more quickly, and for much cheaper, than a professional job.
+Here, I’ll share the tools and steps you need to confidently bind carpet edges at home – much more quickly, and for much cheaper, than a professional job.

 How to Bind Carpet Edges at Home